KeenSystemsNL/SFTPServer/README.md

 * The SFTP protocol (`V3` specifically) has been implemented as complete as possible.
 However, extension data during the [protocol initialisation](https://datatracker.ietf.org/doc/html/draft-ietf-secsh-filexfer-02#page-7) is currently not supported.

-* The [`SymLink`](https://datatracker.ietf.org/doc/html/draft-ietf-secsh-filexfer-02#section-6.10) command has been implemented with the `linlpath` and `targetpath` swapped; I may or may not interpret the RFC incorrectly or the clients which were used to test the `SymLink` command (WinSCP, Cyberduck and the 'native' sftp commandline executable) had the arguments swapped.
+* The [`SymLink`](https://datatracker.ietf.org/doc/html/draft-ietf-secsh-filexfer-02#section-6.10) command has been implemented with the `linkpath` and `targetpath` swapped; I may or may not interpret the RFC incorrectly or the clients which were used to test the `SymLink` command (WinSCP, Cyberduck and the 'native' sftp commandline executable) had the arguments swapped.

 * The `DefaultSFTPHandler` **DOES NOT** take particular much care of path canonicalization or mitigations agains path traversion.
 When used in an untrusted environment extra care should be taken to ensure safety.

+* The `DefaultSFTPHandler` **DOES NOT** make a noteworthy effort to return correct POSIX file permissions, not setting permissions.